simeonvar/vdi-sim/README.md

    or 1.
 3. We only support migration/consolidate once.
 No multiple migration is implemented.
 4. When we resume, we resume the whole cluster.
+5. I have not implemented the second migration optimization yet.

 Next:
 3. Select where to migrate